oversword/super-small-state-machine/README.md

 Do it first to catch starting with a `S.Return` in place.

-#### If the interations are exceeded, Error
+If the interations are exceeded, Error

-Throw new MaxIterationsError
+If stack trace is enabled, push the current path to the stack

 Execute the current node on the process and perform any required actions.
 Updating the currentState